The Ultimate Guide to Order Management

 The Order Management Process: 7 Critical Steps

 These order processing steps determine whether your customer receives their order in two days or two weeks.
-Each stage has specific timeframes and failure points that compound downstream.
+Each stage has its own failure points that compound downstream.

 Most businesses think order management process means "take payment, ship product."
 Reality involves seven interconnected stages where delays cascade through the entire workflow.